rockettheme/docs/Docs/grav/themes/flux/particle_accordion.md

 ---
-title: Supra: Accordion Particle
+title: Flux: Accordion Particle
-description: Your Guide to Recreating Elements of the Supra Demo for Grav
+description: Your Guide to Recreating Elements of the Flux Demo for Grav
-breadcrumb: /grav:Grav/!templates:Templates/supra:Supra
+breadcrumb: /grav:Grav/!themes:Themes/flux:Flux

 ---